 Coming up with phone interview questions to ask employer recruiters on your own can be difficult, but thanks to this list, you’ll know what questions to ask without any difficulty.

 These questions will lead you right into the questions to ask HR during interview meetings being held face-to-face, so be sure to write down all the answers you get.

-Don’t forget, you will be asked questions too
+Don’t forget, you will be asked questions too.

-You will also need to answer recruiter interview questions during phone screen interview too.
+You will also need to answer recruiter interview questions during a phone screen interview too.
 While it is super important you prepare and diligently ask your own questions, here are some common basic interview questions the recruiter, HR or hiring manager may ask you:

 - Why are you applying for this position?

 - Why did you leave your last 3 positions?

 - What areas of this job posting most appealed to you?